reacherhq/webapp/README.md

 The Reacher API is organized around [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
 Our API has predictable resource-oriented URLs, accepts [form-encoded](<https://en.wikipedia.org/wiki/POST_(HTTP)#Use_for_submitting_web_forms>) request bodies, returns [JSON-encoded](www.json.org) responses, and uses standard HTTP response codes, authentication, and verbs.

 The documentation on this page focuses on the technical side of Reacher.
-If you have non-technical question, be sure to also check our [FAQ](https://www.notion.so/reacherhq/Reacher-FAQ-389d6f51a53749f29d914239613c64eb).
+If you have non-technical question, be sure to also check our [Help Center](https://help.reacher.email).

 ### Working with Reacher's API